bleunguts/FXTrader/README.md

 This application was developed in accordance to the "Optimizing financial markets in C# .NET" paper published in Springer Series during APCASE 2014 and plays a primary role in software engineering education.

 ## Demo instructions
-1. Start the console WCF service FXTrader.ExternalAdapter.TcpHost
+1. Start the console WCF service FXTrader.ExternalAdapter.TcpHost (server)
-2. Start the WPF GUI Bilbos.ETrader
+2. Start the WPF GUI Bilbos.ETrader (gui)

 ![screenshot Logo](eTrader.jpg)